ABCxFF/diepindepth/protocol/clientbound.md

 # **Clientbound Packets**

 Also known as incoming, these packets, after being encoded, are sent from the server to the client.
-Most of these packets aren't too complex once you understand the basics of a reader, with the exception of the incoming [`0x00`](#0x00-update-packet) packet.
+Most of these packets aren't too complex once you understand the basics of a reader, with the exception of the clientbound [`0x00`](#0x00-update-packet) packet.

 For information on data types and encodings, see [`data.md`](/protocol/data.md)